 I'm using the original ram horn cast iron exhaust manifolds with a 2" collector, coated with paint with ceramic in it.
 The exhaust is mandrel bent 2 1/4" diameter dual exhaust pipes.
-These manifolds use grade 8 3/8"-16 x 2.25" long bolts on the outside positions, and 2.75" long bolts in the middle, along with grade 8 washers.
+These manifolds use 3/8"-16 x 2.25" long bolts on the outside positions, and 2.75" long bolts in the middle.

 The new engine will likely not have a location for a mechanical fuel pump, so I will use an electric one.